amansingh-13/ToyDB-Lab5/README.md

 The table struct holds the database's file descriptor, the schema and the page number and buffer pointer of the page currently fixed in memory.
-All the other functions are implemented was described in the comments.
+All the other functions are implemented as described in the comments.